mjaestewart/splunk_archive_plus/README.md

   - `MD5 sums` are used to validate successful copy of archived data from source to destination
   - Removes ALL originating local frozen buckets and replicated buckets on all search peers `(db_ AND rb_)` upon a successful copy
   - Deduplicates archive buckets `(db)` and `(rb_)` and keeps the originating `(db\_)` buckets if available to save on storage footprint
-  - Logs all events for copies, MD5 sums, and deduplicated bucket removals from archive storage
+  - Logs all events for copies, MD5 sums, and deduplicated bucket removals from archive
   - indexes logs in Splunk to `index = archive_copy`, `index = archive_remove`

 ## Prerequisites